kafka-ops/julie/docs/workflow-setup.rst

         }
     }

-As the reader can see, the main responsibility of this pipeline is to apply the changes to the cluster by calling the kafka topology builder tool.
+As the reader can see, the main responsibility of this pipeline is to apply the changes to the cluster by calling Julie Ops tool.

 *NOTE*: The change request has been previously validated by an agent, and as well using the verifications pipeline.